 Personal Protective Equipment (PDF).
-OSHA Publication 3151-12R, (2003).
+OSHA Publication 3151, (2003).
 This guide was created by OSHA and is intended to help employers in complying with OSHA’s general PPE requirements.

 Personal Protective Equipment.
-National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control (CDC) Personal Protective Equipment home page contains links to PPE related topics such as eye protection, hearing protection, skin exposures and protective clothing.
+Centers for Disease Control (CDC), National Institute for Occupational Safety and Health (NIOSH).
+Contains links to PPE related topics such as eye protection, hearing protection, skin exposures and protective clothing.

 Personal Protective Technology.
 National Institute for Occupational Safety and Health (NIOSH).
 Summaries reporting the illnesses, injuries and fatalities within the various industry sectors are described in the PPE strategies including agriculture, construction, health care, manufacturing, services, transportation, wholesale and retail trade, and mining.

-The National Personal Protective Technology Laboratory (NPPTL).
-National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention (CDC).
+National Personal Protective Technology Laboratory (NPPTL).
+Centers for Disease Control and Prevention (CDC), National Institute for Occupational Safety and Health (NIOSH).
 Focuses expertise from many scientific disciplines to advance federal research on respirators and other personal protective technologies for workers.
 Also features links to PPE related topics.

 Personal Protective Equipment (ZIP*).
 OSHA.
 Includes a PPE PowerPoint presentation created by the OSHA Training Institute intended as an aid to authorized OSHA Outreach Instructors teaching PPE safety.

-Personal Protective Equipment Workshop Lesson Plan (PDF).
-National Institute of Environmental Health Sciences (NIEHS.)
+PPE Workshop Lesson Plan (PDF).
+National Institute of Environmental Health Sciences (NIEHS).
 Applicable for hazardous waste worker and emergency response training.
 Exercise for reinforcing and enhancing worker's knowledge of PPE.

 PPE in Agriculture